Who We Are

 We focus our energy on those who have been historically and systematically pushed to the edges.
 By centering those at the margins— low-income workers, and those navigating housing instability—we create a blueprint for a more just Minnesota for everyone.

-We are interested in being a permanent, trusted fixture in the community.
+We are interested in being a trusted fixture in the community.
 We are building the soil so that every seed planted in our neighborhood has the chance to thrive.
 Find images of our space and learn how to get involved here.

 “The concept of mutual aid does not only need to be in response to emergencies.”